 For information regarding grade placements and age guidelines at ISA, please refer to the guide at the bottom of this page, and our admissions policy.
 Grade placement can only be confirmed once an application has been fully reviewed.

 What kind of documents do I need to complete an application?

 The required documents for an application differ from grade level to grade level.
-Please check the relevant Application Checklist Packet on the right side of this page to get a better understanding of what you will need for your applications.
+Please check the relevant Application Checklist Packet on the right side of the Apply to ISA page to get a better understanding of what you will need for your applications.

 Do Early Years children need to attend 5 days each week?

 There is a part-time programme available for Nursery and Pre-School children.
 You can find more information on that here.